Travelling in Central Africa – Why are we moving faster?

 Chad is another country where you don’t play tourists.
 While we had a fantastic time exploring and eating great food in its capital N’djamena, venturing further into the country was strongly discouraged.

-When searching for any information on travelling in Central Africa, we found only a few short blogs on the main cities.
+When searching for information on travelling in Central Africa, we found only a few short blogs on the main cities.

 Rules and more trouble